MicrosoftDocs/azure-docs/articles/data-factory/data-factory-tutorial-extend-onpremises.md

 ## Monitor pipeline

-You can now use the same steps introduced in the **Monitor pipelines** section of the [Main tutorial][datafactorytutorial] to monitor the new pipeline and the data slices for the new on-premises ADF table.
+You can now use the same steps introduced in the **Monitor pipelines** section of the [Main tutorial](data-factory-tutorial.md#monitor-pipelines) to monitor the new pipeline and the data slices for the new on-premises ADF table.

 When you see the status of a slice of the table **MarketingCampaignEffectivenessOnPremSQLTable** turns into Ready, it means that the pipeline have completed the execution for the slice.
 To view the results, query the **MarketingCampaignEffectiveness** table in **MarketingCampaigns** database in your SQL Server.